-Kelsey Johnson, Program Director/Founder: As the founder and director of In My Backyard, Kelsey brings her experience as a current park ranger with the National Park Service and passion for sharing the outdoors to supporting and strengthening the program.
-She is an 11-year veteran of the NPS, with experience in interpretation, education and cultural and natural resource management.
+Kelsey Johnson, Program Director/Founder (she/her): As the founder and director of In My Backyard, Kelsey brings her experience as a current youth and volunteer coordinator with the National Park Service and passion for sharing the outdoors to supporting and strengthening the program.
+She is an 17-year veteran of the NPS, with experience in interpretation, education, and cultural and natural resource management.
+Kelsey has worked in seven different national parks, including the National Park of American Samoa, Olympic National Park, San Juan Island National Historical Park and Oregon Caves National Monument.
+She is passionate about youth engagement with public lands and making change within the NPS to be a more inclusive and equitable place to work and experience.
 Kelsey has a Master of Science degree in Resource Management from Central Washington University and a Bachelor of Arts degree in Journalism/International Studies from Western Washington University.
-Her graduate research project entitled, The Elwha River Restoration: Landscape Change, Salmon and Sense of Place, analyzed stakeholders perceptions of landscape change and their connections to natural resources, such as salmon.
-While earning her graduate education, Kelsey was a University Fellow Participant in the CWU WATERS Program – a National Science Foundation funded project that focused on science communication and integrating environmental research topics into local, under-served schools.
+She loves her rescue dog and kittens and can found most weekends exploring the outdoors and playing with the pets.
 Learn more about Kelsey and how she became a park ranger!